 This is also covered in my free video training.

 Have you ever wondered what the ‘mm’ on your lens means?
 Or why people use longer focal lengths for portraits?

 I cover which focal length you would want to use in different situations.
 As well as their possible side effects.

-It’s a really worthy read and one of my favorite tutorials to date.
+It’s a really worthy read and one of my favourite tutorials to date.

-A lot of you may not realize but, unless you spend about $2000 on your camera, you’re more than likely to be shooting on a crop sensor.
+A lot of you may not realize but, unless you spend about $2000 on your camera, you’re shooting on a crop sensor.

-This means that your sensor is much smaller than professional SLR cameras, essentially cropping your image.
+This means that your sensor is much smaller than professional SLR cameras.
+It is cropping your image.
 The crop factor has a range of effects on your photos.

 It creates a narrower viewing angle and will influence your lens purchases in the future.
 For those beginner photographers, research what lenses will help your field of photography first.

 Polarizing filters only allow light into the lens from a certain direction.
 This results in the removal of glare and reflections from non-metallic objects.